axyn45/comp9727-25t2/project/project-design-draft.md

 **Building Game Profiles with Content-Based Features**

 We will create a detailed "profile" or "feature vector" for every game using its metadata.
 This allows us to calculate a similarity score between any two games.
-For this, we will utlizing the following fields in the dataset:
+For this, we will utlizing the following fields in the item metadata:

 - `tags`: This is the most important field.
 It contains highly specific, user-generated descriptors like 'Open World', 'Crafting', 'Roguelike' and 'Atmospheric'.
 We would process this list of tags for each game using techniques like TF-IDF, to create a numerical vector that represents its unique characteristics.
 - `genres`: This provides broader categories like 'Action', 'RPG', or 'Strategy'.
 This is a high-level feature that helps match games in the same category.